 “TOO MUCH FAT IN THE TUMMY.
 I WORK OUT ALL THE TIME AND HAVE GOOD MUSCLE CONTROL.
-I’VE LOST AS MUCH WEIGHT AS I CAN, AND IF I LOSE MORE, MY BREASTS AND REAR BEGIN TO SAG.”
+I’VE LOST AS MUCH WEIGHT AS I CAN, AND IF I LOOSE MORE, MY BREASTS AND REAR BEGIN TO SAG.”

 It seems like only yesterday that we first began practicing liposuction.

 Sometimes the choice for liposuction is a compromise.
 Patients may have to accept the fact that there will still be some loose skin or muscle bulge.
-We sometimes tell patients that liposuction will make them look good in a one-piece bathing suit, but not necessarily in a bikini.
+We sometimes tell patients that liposuction will make them look good in a one piece bathing suit, but not necessarily in a bikini.

 Example 1 shows an example of a patient who at first glance might not be considered an ideal candidate for liposuction.
 In fact, we initially recommended a tummy tuck, but she felt it was more surgery than she was prepared for.
 The result shows that her decision was certainly a reasonable one.

 “I HAVE A TUMMY BULGE THAT JUST WON’T GO AWAY.
-I’M AT MY IDEAL WEIGHT AND THE REST OF MY FIGURE IS OKAY.
+I’M AT MY IDEAL WEIGHT AND THE REST OF MY FIGURE IS OK.
 SINCE MY LAST CHILD, I JUST CAN’T SEEM TO HOLD IN MY STOMACH.

-With the incision being entirely in the belly button, all the work proceeds endoscopically through that incision.
-There is more post-operative discomfort than from liposuction alone.
-But most patients are back to reasonable activity within a few days.
-A drain tube is required for several days.
-But it it is attached to a small rubber bulb that is easily hidden.
+When bulging stomach muscle are a primary problem, the new endoscopic abdominoplasty offers an excellent opportunity for correction without the wide incisions that are required for the full tummy tuck procedure.
+The incision is entirely in the belly button and all the work is done endoscopically through that incision.
+While there is more post operative discomfort than from liposuction alone, must patients are back to reasonable activity within a few days.
+A drain tube is required for several days, but it is attached to a small rubber bulb that is easily hidden.

 “MY WHOLE TUMMY IS SAGGING.
-I KNOW I’M OVERWEIGHT, BUT EVEN IF I LOSE ANOTHER 15 POUNDS, IT HARDLY MAKES A DIFFERENCE.
+I KNOW I’M OVERWEIGHT, BUT EVEN IF I LOOSE ANOTHER 15 POUNDS, IT HARDLY MAKES A DIFFERENCE.
 I CAN’T FIND CLOTHES THAT FIT AND I ALWAYS FEEL UNCOMFORTABLE.
 MY BACK ACHES AND I HAVE A CONSTANT RASH UNDER THE TOP OF MY PANTIES.
 WHAT CAN I DO?”

-Granted, it is a major procedure.
-But it still lends itself to outpatient surgery in most cases.
-And while full recovery takes several weeks, most patients are back to normal light activity within about a week.
-Not only are the results impressive, they are generally long lasting, as shown in example 3.
+With all the progress we have made in the development of conservative alternatives to abdominoplasty, the classic tummy tuck remains a popular operation.
+No other procedure allows correction of all aspects of the bulging stomach: skin, muscle and fat.
+Granted it is a major procedure, it still lends itself to outpatient surgery in most cases, and while full recovery takes several weeks, most patients are back to normal light activity within a week or so.
+Not only are the results impressive, they are generally long lasting as shown in example 3.
 This patient is seen before tummy tuck and five years after.

-This patient had a full, or classic, abdominoplasty.
-In some cases, the operation can be modified, allowing for less extensive surgery with shorter incisions and quicker recovery.
+This patient had a full, or classic abdominoplasty.
+In some cases, the operation can be modified allowing for less extensive surgery with shorter incisions and quicker recovery.

 The above examples show some of the choices that are available for patients in need of abdominal contouring.
-Of course, every patient is different.
-And only a personal consultation will give you all the answers you are seeking.
+Of course, every patient is different, and only a personal consultation will give you all the answers you are seeking.